-The Lab is a first-of-its kind program focused on meaningfully expanding the boundaries of traditional legal education, and it encompasses classroom teaching, student and faculty advising, and expert staff housed in the clinical program to collaborate with clinical law faculty and law students, as well as a broad range of community clients and partners, to develop and deploy a sophisticated understanding of organizing, campaigning, realpolitik and social change.
+The Initiative is a first-of-its kind program focused on meaningfully expanding the boundaries of traditional legal education, and it encompasses classroom teaching, student and faculty advising, and expert staff housed in the clinical program to collaborate with clinical law faculty and law students, as well as a broad range of community clients and partners, to develop and deploy a sophisticated understanding of organizing, campaigning, realpolitik and social change.

 The law is a powerful tool to disrupt or challenge inequality, oppression, and marginalization.
 But, making durable change in the world often requires a sophisticated sense of how things work well beyond the courtroom.
 Making ambitious change requires a sophisticated understanding of community, politics, and power.